Are Fit Devices Wearable Physicians?

 - 4 Min Read

-While wearables are great for counting steps and reminding you to get up and move, the real benefits come from some of the more complex features.
+Wearables have long been used for counting steps and reminding you to get up and move, but the real benefits come from some of the more complex features.
 As wearable technology advances, tracking has moved beyond the basics of exercise.
 Consumers are now able to use fitness tracking technology to stay on top of their everyday health and wellbeing by monitoring their heart rate, blood pressure, calories burned, quality of sleep and much more.

 The real future of wearables for healthcare lies not in the everyday fit device but in medical grade wearable technology.
 Some of these devices already exist, and their capabilities are life changing.
-Abbott has developed a small external device to monitor glucose levels in diabetic patients.
-Medtronic takes this one step further with a device that not only monitors these levels but also dispenses insulin when necessary.
+In the case of the new Apple Watch, we see an excellent blend of technical innovation and medical advancement.